Dynamics-BE/snap7-to-prometheus/README.md

 Configure prometheus to use the metrics file that is available on http://`host`:5489/metrics

 ## Config file
-The config files has connection details and a list of tags that will be exposed in the metrics file Config file is reloaded automatically upon changes.
-(This doesn't work if config file is supplies via a docker volume.)
+The config file `./snap7-to-prometheus/config.yml` has connection details and a list of tags that will be exposed in the metrics file
+The application reloads the config file when change are detected.
+(With docker, container has to be restarted.)

 ### Types
 - `Bool` (Bit, `OffsetBit` must be supplied (default 0))